labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - cmd_on (str): command to turn power to the board on
   - cmd_off (str): command to turn power to the board off
-  - delay (float): configurable delay between off and on if cycle is not set
+  - delay (float): configurable delay between off and on

 MXSUSBDriver
 ~~~~~~~~~~~~